pebble/community-resources/README.md

 - `watchface` - The app is a watchface
 - `android` - The app has an Android companion app
 - `ios`- The App has an iOS companion app
-- `js` - The app uses PebbleKitJS
+- `js` - The app uses PebbleKit JS
 - `pebblejs` - The app is written in Pebble.JS
+- 'notifications' - The app uses PebbleKit notifications
-- `storage` - The app uses Persistent Storage
+- `storage` - The app uses persistent storage
-- `config` - The app has a config page
+- `config` - The app has a settings/config page
+- 'sensors' - The app uses Pebble sensors
+- 'messaging' - The app uses AppMessage, AppSync or Data Logging
+- 'animation' - The app uses property animations
+- 'graphics' - The app uses Pebble's more advanced graphics/drawing operations

 ### Developer Tools